cloudquery/cloudquery/website/pages/how-to-guides/how-to-load-infrastructure-data-into-athena.md

     --policy-document file://crawler-policy-s3-access.json
 ```

 The crawler will also need additional permissions to perform all its tasks, such as writing CloudWatch logs.
 We attach another policy to the role to give it these permissions.
-This is the same as the default policy created by AWS when creating a crawler through the console.
+This is a simplified version of the default policy created by AWS when creating a crawler through the console.
 You should review these permissions to ensure they are appropriate for your use case:

 ```json copy title="crawler-policy.json"
 {